-PrEP is usually a pill taken before and after sex, so it is preexposure.
+PrEP is taken before sex, so it is pre-exposure.
+But it also needs to be taken afterwards too.
 Prophylaxis means to prevent infection.

-PrEP routinely uses oral tablets that contain two HIV drugs: TD plus FTC.
-A newer version using tenofovir alafenamide (TAF) instead of TD is only approved in the US, and only for cis men and trans women.
-TAF-based PrEP is rarely used by the NHS but a generic version can be bought online for personal use.
+Most people use PrEP that contains two HIV drugs: TD plus FTC.
+A newer version using TAF (tenofovir alafenamide) instead of TD is now also available in the UK, but only if you can't use TD/FTC.
+TAF-based PrEP is not widely used by the NHS but a generic version can be bought online, see page 11.